Cycles thru suppliers.

 - Hamburg, Germany

 Can you give me a URL for a news report about this?
-As I say, I haven't heard anything about any shutdown at all, let alone one targeted specifically against electroplaters.
-And I don't know who "they" are who claim that electroplating pollutes more than galvanizing, let alone what parameters they use in making such a claim.
+I haven't heard about a shutdown, let alone one targeted against electroplaters.
+And I don't know who "they" are who claim that electroplating pollutes more than galvanizing, or what parameters they use in making such a claim.

 I don't think method G came into existence as a result of pollution or perceived pollution by method E (they've both been around for over a hundred years) so I can't enunciate the relevant list of alleged pollution grievances :-)